sagecontinuum/sage-auth/README.md

 Both test environments described below are not to be used in production, they are only for development/testing purposes!

 In production the default login is authentication delegated to Globus Auth, the login will not work in a local deployment without SSL certificate and client registration with the Globus OAuth server.
-Instead, the test deployments via the docker-compose or minikube create a native Django test user (see [testing-entrypoint.sh](testing-entrypoint.sh)) and the developer can login via [http://localhost:8000/login](http://localhost:8000/login) as `test` with password `test`.
+Instead, the test deployments via the docker-compose create a native Django test user (see [testing-entrypoint.sh](testing-entrypoint.sh)) and the developer can login via [http://localhost:8000/login](http://localhost:8000/login) as `test` with password `test`.